spideymans/mask-detect/readme.md

 ### Running the trained model

-Ensure that ``mask-detect/trained_model/content/` contains either `PNG` or `JPG` image to test against the ML model.
+Ensure that ``mask-detect/trained_model/test_files/` contains either `PNG` or `JPG` images.
+The ML model will test the images in this directory.
 You can find some sample files to use in the shared Capstone Google Drive: `capstone/images/test_run_images`

 To run the trained model, run the `mask-detect/trained_model/model_run.py` file.
 You may need to use either `python mask-detect/trained_model/model_run.py` or `python3 mask-detect/trained_model/model_run.py`, depending on the python version